 Although they were not considered wealthy, the residents were well-off enough that, like the Dalys, most had domestic help.
 Carrie Strauss was working as a servant in one of the apartments in 1918 when, it appears, the family was preparing to leave for the summer.
 She placed an advertisement in Gleanings in Bee Culture in April that year seeking “a position for the summer with a bee-keeper by a farmer’s daughter.”

 Scandal visited The Orchid in 1921 when Mrs. Mary Elizabeth Macgowan sued her husband, Claude, for failing to pay her $25 a week alimony.
 Claude H. Macgowan had been manager of the Universal Film Manufacturing Company.
-Their troubles started when he began seeing Elizabeth Stevens.
+Their troubles started when he began seeing Elizabeth Stephens.

-Mary Macgowan told Justice Delehanty on April 21, 1921 that her husband left her “more than two years ago, and was at one time living with Elizabeth Stevens” at No. 170 West 78th Street.
+Mary Macgowan told Justice Delehanty on April 21, 1921 that her husband left her “more than two years ago, and was at one time living with Elizabeth Stevens [sic]” at No. 170 West 78th Street.
 “A boy, David, was with the couple, Mrs. Macgowan,” reported The Times.
 “Mrs. Macgowan says her husband lived at that address until Dec.
 23, last.”

-As if Claude Macgowan’s cohabitating with Elizabeth Stevens was not shocking enough, he kidnapped his children and brought them to The Orchid.
+As if Claude Macgowan’s cohabitating with Elizabeth Stephens was not shocking enough, he kidnapped his children and brought them to The Orchid.
 “Mrs. Macgowan further alleges that her husband spirited her two children, Claudia and Ursala, from a convent on Staten Island and took them to the apartment occupied by the other woman.”

 Despite Macgowan’s affair with “the other woman,” residents of The Orchid were mostly highly respectable.
 In 1922 Margaret Baker Morison, who was a 1907 graduate of Bryn Mawr College, was teaching English at Miss Chapin’s School.
 That same year resident Mary G. Earl was working as a psychologist with the Department of Hygiene.